Gigi Hadid Shows Off Washboard Abs In Boxing Photos On Instagram

 “They broke up and got back together almost right away.
 Right now, it’s back on, but it could be off again in an hour,” a source close to the couple told US Magazine.

-The source also dishes that since the couple are still so young, things can get testy between the two of them and they also have different ideas of how they want to spend their time together.
+The source also dishes that since the couple is still so young, things can get testy between the two of them and they also have different ideas of how they want to spend their time together.

 “He wants to stay home and hang out, but she loves the limelight.
 She loves attention and he hates it.
 An introvert and an extrovert; we all saw it coming.”